 Now the person you’re talking to knows you have a social connection and that you work in a specific field.
 And by engaging with a question, you keep the initial conversation going.

 Try out one of these icebreaker ideas at your next event, and you’ll open the door to further business networking possibilities.
-Over time, you’ll gradually find which ones work best for you and for different situations.
+Over time, you’ll gradually find which ones work best for you in different situations.